Aaron Beashel • Aug 15, 2019

 Consumer trust other consumers more than a business or brand.
 It means that you’re increasing your chances of getting traffic if your promotion comes from a fellow consumer.

 Building social proof using testimonials is the simplest way to get this started.
 Once you’ve found validation in this, you can also try other ways like affiliate marketing, referral marketing, and more.
 Using an influencer like a celebrity, athletes, or any other famous personalities is also an excellent idea, depending on your product or service, as their fans already have affinity towards them.

 Consumers never want to wait for a website to load.
 They need a site that can load all the content in minimal time, usually a few seconds.
 Site speed is also an essential factor for SEO ranking.
 It often implicates how well a site’s ranking, if it provides highly targeted information.

 Make sure that your site has optimizations for every page.
-Try installing to analyze the website and conduct regular speed test for it.
+Try installing some quality SEO Tools to analyze the website and conduct regular speed test for it.

 7. User-Generated Content

 As a startup, creating quality posts for social media can be a bit challenging, especially if you have a limited budget for cameras and lights.
 The best rescue in this scenario will be to use user-generated content.

 This content comes from the user’s end, so there’s no investment, no complicated editing procedure, or any other hassle.
 You can create a platform to collect the data, select adequate posts, and use them.